UPDATE Mar 2020 – still current.

 Connection problems with mobile broadband services can be difficult to troubleshoot but here are some pointers to get you started.
 First off, you need to realise that the “Mobile” network is just another form of “radio” and if you have a poor signal, you have a poor signal and there isn’t a lot you can do about it.
-The Mobile phone networks e.g. Orange, T-Mobile etc do tend to concentrate on getting a good signal to highly populated areas so if you live “out in the sticks” where there are not many potential customers, chances are, you won’t a good signal.
+The Mobile phone networks e.g. O2, BT/EE, Virgin etc do tend to concentrate on getting a good signal to highly populated areas so if you live “out in the sticks” where there are not many potential customers, chances are, you won’t a good signal.

-Radio signals are subject to all sorts of interference especially atmospheric and even Sun spots but when you get a good signal, it is a pretty good expereince: albeit not as good as a hard wired ADSL or Cable connection.
+Radio signals are subject to all sorts of interference especially atmospheric and even Sun spots but when you get a good signal, it is a pretty good experience: albeit not as good as a hard wired ADSL or Cable connection.
 With these limitations in mind, you can now have a go a trouble-shooting your connection problem:-

 1. Have you got a good signal?
 Anything less than say 2 bars and you will struggle.